 On the western flank of Mount Naeba there are twelve tiny villages that are tucked into a rugged and remote valley.
 The area is known as Akiyamago.
-Even though it is fairly close to Tokyo the area does not see a lot of pressure, plus there are numerous rivers in the area so finding solitude is fairly easy.
+Even though it is fairly close to Tokyo the area does not see a lot of pressure.
+To add even more allure to the region there are numerous rivers in the area so finding solitude is fairly easy.

 You can buy a fishing ticket at Yamada-san's minshuku here (or the famous Kiriake Hot Springs if he isn't home).
 The tickets cost ¥500 for the upper canyon and ¥800 for the lower canyon per day.
 It is important to buy the fishing ticket beforehand as several of the rivers in the area are closed to fishing (you get a free map when purchasing a fishing ticket that show the closed rivers).
 Last year two fishermen were caught fishing a closed stream.
 They had kept 25 fish (sadly the removal of exorbitant amount of fish is very common in Japan), consequently they were fined over ¥3,000,000 ($30,000.00)!!
 So make sure you are fishing in the right spot.

 I had actually visited this area last season with my friend Hama.
 It was such a great trip and I really wanted to come back to do some more exploring.
 This past April I received an email from Martin Gamache.
 He and I had been exchanging emails and Twitter messages for over a year discussing tenkara, Japan, and the possibility of meeting face to face to do some fishing.
 After several calendar conflicts, funding issues, and last minute cancelations the stars finally aligned and we made plans to fish in Akiyamago together.